Managing your bot process with PM2

 pm2 start script allows for more optional command-line arguments.

 --name: This allows you to set the name of your process when listing it up with

 pm2 start your-app-name.js --name "Some cool name"

---watch: This option will automatically restart your process as soon as a file change has been detected, which can be useful for development environments:
+--watch: This option will automatically restart your process as soon as a file change is detected, which can be useful for development environments:

 pm2 start your-app-name.js --watch

-pm2 start command can take more optional parameters, but for now only these 2 are relevant for us.
-If you want to see all the parameters available, you can check the documentation of pm2 here.
+pm2 start command can take more optional parameters, but only these two are relevant.
+If you want to see all the parameters available, you can check the documentation of pm2 hereopen in new window.

-Once the process is launched with pm2, you can run
+Once the process launches with pm2, you can run

-pm2 monit to monitor any and all console outputs from the processes started by pm2.
+pm2 monit to monitor all console outputs from the processes started by pm2.
 This accounts for any

 console.log() in your code or outputted errors.